Chandra Davis

-Chandra London Davis (born January 2, 1978), also known as "Deelishis," is an American reality television star, music artist and model.
-She's best known for winning the hit VH1 celebreality television show Flavor of Love season 2.
-She also goes by the alias "London Charles".
+Chandra London Davis (born January 2, 1978), better known by the nickname Deelishis, is an American reality television star, video vixen, model and singer.
+She is best known for her appearance on the second season of the hit VH1 celebreality series, Flavor of Love.
+She also goes by the stage-name, London Charles.

 Television career

-Davis was a contestant on the second season of the hit VH1 celebreality dating television show Flavor of Love.
-She went on to win the show after Flavor Flav infamously chose Davis over a returning Tiffany "New York" Pollard in the final, who was also the runner-up on the first season of the show.
-During the reunion special Davis revealed she was no longer dating Flavor Flav.
-Davis appeared in the VH1 special; Where Are They Now: Reality Stars.
-Davis also appeared as a guest on The Wendy Williams Experience in 2006.
+In 2006, Davis appeared as was the winner of the second season of the hit VH1 celebreality show, Flavor of Love, where she received the nickname "Deelishis".
+She infamously won the show over a returning Tiffany "New York" Pollard in the season finale, who was also the runner-up of the first season.
+She revealed during the reunion special, she was no longer dating Flavor Flav.
+In 2007, she appeared in the VH1 special; Where Are They Now: Reality Stars.

-In 2007 she made a guest appearance in an episode of the Comedy Central Roast of Flavor Flav.

-In 2009 Davis competed in the unaired VH1 hit show, I Love Money season 3.
-She was disqualified from the show for getting into a physical altercation with For The Love of Ray J season 1 contestant Leah "Cashmere" Minor.
-The season did not make air due to Megan Wants A Millionaire contestant Ryan Jenkins murdering his ex-wife Jasmine Fiore.
+In 2009, Davis competed in the unaired, third season of the VH1 celebreality spin-off show, I Love Money.
+She was disqualified from the competition for starting a physical altercation with For The Love of Ray J season 1, contestant Leah "Cashmere" Minor.
+The show was cancelled due to the murder of Jasmine Fiore.
+She has since made several other television appearances including; The Wendy Williams Experience, Comedy Central Roast, Love & Hip Hop: Atlanta, Dish Nation and VH1 Couples Retreat.

-Davis made cameo appearances on the VH1 reality television show, Love & Hip Hop: Atlanta in 2016 and 2018.
-In 2019 Davis co-hosted an episode of Dish Nation.
-She also participated in the 2021 VH1 reality show, VH1 Couples Retreat.

-Modeling career

-Davis modeled for Eye Candy Modeling.
-She made appearances in Busta Rhyme's music video Touch It Remix.
-She also appeared in Paul Wall's, Break Em Off music video.
-In 2008 she was a lollipop girl in Lil Wayne's Lollipop music video.
-She also guest appeared as a model on BET's Hip-Hop vs America and hosted Dance Party, a local television show on WADL.

-Davis appeared on the cover of Smooth Magazine in April 2007.
-She was also the cover girl for Black Men Magazine in September of that same year.

 Music career

+Davis music career began in the mid-2000s, she began appearing in music videos for various artists such as; Busta Rhymes, Paul Wall and as a lollipop girl in Lil Wayne's, Lollipop music video.
+She began appearing in magazines including; Black Men, Smooth and XXL magazine.
+She guest appeared as a model on BET's Hip-Hop vs America.

-Davis released a her debut single and accompanying music video Rumpshaker.
-She planned to release an album named Love Deelishis, as of 2025 the album has not been announced or released.
-She released a second single called Groove With You.
-In 2009 Davis released a single through MySpace named The Movement, which was a response to the election of United States president, Barack Obama.
-She released a fourth single titled Set It Off through her official MySpace and Twitter pages.
+In 2007, Davis released her debut single Rumpshaker, accompanying the release with a music video.
+She planned to release an album titled; Love Deelishis, as of 2026, no album has been announced or released.
+That same year she released a second single titled, Groove with You.
+In 2009, she released a third single on Myspace titled, The Movement, which was a response to the election of the United States president, Barack Obama.
+In 2010, she released her fourth and final single titled, Set It Off.

 Personal life

-Davis' niece, pre-medicine student Arielle Anderson, was killed during the 2023 mass shooting at Michigan State University.
+Davis' niece, pre-medicine student Arielle Anderson, was murdered during the 2023 Michigan State University mass shooting.
+Davis married Raymond Santana in 2020, they divorced in 2025.